pds13193/Customer-Reviews-Sentiment-Analysis/README.md

 1. Text Cleaning
 2. Text Processing
 3. Applying Text Processing Functions

-4. Exploratory Data Analysis (EDA):
+**Exploratory Data Analysis (EDA)**

-**Overview of the Dataset**
+1. Overview of the Dataset**
-1. Analysis of Polarity, Review Length, and Word Counts
+2. Analysis of Polarity, Review Length, and Word Counts
-2. N-Gram Analysis
+3. N-Gram Analysis
-3. Word Clouds for Reviews with Positive, Neutral, and Negative Sentiments
+4. Word Clouds for Reviews with Positive, Neutral, and Negative Sentiments

 **Feature Engineering**
 1. Dropping Insignificant Columns
 2. Encoding the Target Variable
 3. TF-IDF Vectorizer
 4. Resampling the Dataset

-5. Model Selection and Evaluation:
+**Model Selection and Evaluation**

-**Trying various classification models**
+1. Trying various classification models**
-1. K-Fold Cross Validation
+2. K-Fold Cross Validation
-2. Hyperparameter Tuning
+3. Hyperparameter Tuning
-3. Identifying the Best Model
+4. Identifying the Best Model
-4. Metrics Evaluation, including Confusion Matrix and Classification Scores
+5. Metrics Evaluation, including Confusion Matrix and Classification Scores

+# Usage

-# *To replicate this project, follow these steps:*
+**To replicate this project, follow these steps:**

 **Dataset**
 Use the dataset available in the repository